Rimshot

-A rimshot is a percussion technique used to produce an accented snare drum backbeat.
-The sound is produced by simultaneously hitting the rim and head of a drum with a drum stick.
+A rimshot is a percussion technique used to produce an accented snare drum stroke.
+The sound is produced by simultaneously hitting the rim and head of the drum with a drum stick.

 The sound and various techniques

 The sound of rimshots can be described as "part normal snare and part loud, woody accent", or "generally sharper, brighter and more cutting [than a standard accent]", since the technique produces large amounts of overtones.

-The stroke is used on the snare in rock, pop, and blues and on the tom-toms in Afro-Cuban music.
-The technique is also very common in bossa nova, ska, reggae and rocksteady.
+The stroke is used on the snare in rock, pop, jazz, and blues and on the tom-toms in Afro-Cuban music.
+The technique is also common in bossa nova, ska, reggae, and rocksteady.